guytheguytheguy/godot-tiny-tower/README.md

 # Tiny Tower - Godot Edition

-This is a port of the Tiny Tower game from React/Three.js to Godot Engine using GDScript.
-The original web-based game has been fully reimplemented as a native application while preserving all the core gameplay mechanics and features.
+This is a port of the Tiny Tower game from React/Three.js to Godot Engine using GDScript, with a twist - now transformed into a Jenga-style block removal game.
+Instead of building towers, players must carefully remove blocks from pre-built structures without causing them to collapse.

-## About the Port
+## About the Port & Gameplay Revamp

 ### Why Godot?